amberyli/GIS-cw/png/readme.md

-It is used to stored the png.
+There are the graphs used in the essay